benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 You may use your own words or quotations from the text.

-1 'It was bitter cold'
+Student response: 1 'It was bitter cold'

-2 'the air almost took the skin off my face'
+Student response: 2 'the air almost took the skin off my face'

 **(Total for Question 2 = 2 marks)**